voidlabs/mosaico.io/_posts/2016-03-24-outlook-2016-weird-1px-horizontal-lines.md

 </body></html>
 ```

-You can see the **great Outlook 2016 rendering**: note that the white line is not even in every line... one cell every ten or so is rendered fine:
+You can see the **great Outlook 2016 rendering**: note that the white line is not even in every <td>... one cell every ten or so is rendered fine:

 Here is the Litmus Builder Project where you can also see that Outlook 2013 and older don't show that weird lines.
 [Litmus Builder project](https://litmus.com/builder/76a0fdb)